Sharing is caring!

 Conclusion

 Lardon: The Best Bacon Ever?
 See if you agree with me that bacon lardon really tastes that good.
 I think slow-cooked, super thick-cut bacon croutons taste incredible.
 Take a minute to find some slab bacon locally, slice it thick, and give it time to cook.
 You'll love it and find a slew of new ways to use these bacon croutons in your kitchen.
+Please write in the comments any questions or suggestions you may have.
+You can also find me on Facebook or Instagram.

 Breakfast Recipes To Try